BigDataBiology/SemiBin/docs/index.md

 #### Optional arguments

-* `--cannot-name:` Name for the cannot-link file (Default: cannot).
+* `--cannot-name:` Name for the cannot-link file (Default: `cannot`).
 * `-r/--reference-db-data-dir`: GTDB reference directory (Default: $HOME/.cache/SemiBin/mmseqs2-GTDB).
 SemiBin will lazily download GTDB if it is not found there.
 * `-p/--processes/-t/--threads`: Number of CPUs used (0: use all).
 * `--minfasta-kbs`: minimum bin size in kilo-basepairs (Default: 200).
 * `--recluster` : [Deprecated] Does nothing (current default is to perform clustering).
+* `--no-recluster` : Do not recluster bins.
-* `--epoches`: Number of epoches used in the training process(Default: 20).
+* `--epoches`: Number of epoches used in the training process (Default: 20).
-* `--batch-size`: Batch size used in the training process(Default: 2048).
+* `--batch-size`: Batch size used in the training process (Default: 2048).
-* `--max-node`: Percentage of contigs that considered to be binned(Default: 1).
+* `--max-node`: Percentage of contigs that considered to be binned (Default: 1).
-* `--max-edges`: The maximum number of edges that can be connected to one contig(Default: 200).
+* `--max-edges`: The maximum number of edges that can be connected to one contig (Default: 200).
 * `--random-seed`: Random seed to reproduce results.
 * `--environment`: Environment for the built-in model (`human_gut`/`dog_gut`/`ocean`/`soil`/`cat_gut`/`human_oral`/`mouse_gut`/`pig_gut`/`built_environment`/`wastewater`/`global`).
 * `--ratio` : If the ratio of the number of base pairs of contigs between 1000-2500 bp smaller than this value, the minimal length will be set as 1000bp, otherwise2500bp.
 If you set -m parameter, you do not need to use this parameter.
-If you use SemiBin with multi steps and you use this parameter, please use this parameter consistently with all subcommands(Default: 0.05).
+If you use SemiBin with multi steps and you use this parameter, please use this parameter consistently with all subcommands (Default: 0.05).
 * `-m/--min-len` : Minimal length for contigs in binning.
-If you use SemiBin with multi steps and you use this parameter, please use this parameter consistently with all subcommands.(Default: SemiBin chooses 1000bp or 2500bp according the ratio of the number of base pairs of contigs between 1000-2500 bp).
+If you use SemiBin with multi steps and you use this parameter, please use this parameter consistently with all subcommands.
+(Default: SemiBin chooses 1000bp or 2500bp according the ratio of the number of base pairs of contigs between 1000-2500 bp).
-* `--ml-threshold` : Length threshold for generating must-link constraints.(By default, the threshold is calculated from the contig, and the default minimum value is 4,000 bp)
+* `--ml-threshold` : Length threshold for generating must-link constraints.
+By default, the threshold is calculated from the contig, and the default minimum value is 4,000 bp.
-* `--no-recluster` : Do not recluster bins.
-* `--taxonomy-annotation-table` : TAXONOMY_TSV, Pre-computed mmseqs2 format taxonomy TSV file to bypass mmseqs2 GTDB annotation [advanced]
+* `--taxonomy-annotation-table`: TAXONOMY_TSV, Pre-computed mmseqs2 format taxonomy TSV file to bypass mmseqs2 GTDB annotation [advanced]
-* `--orf-finder` : gene predictor used to estimate the number of bins(prodigal/fraggenescan)
+* `--orf-finder` : gene predictor used to estimate the number of bins.
+Must be either `prodigal` (default since `v0.7`) or `fraggenescan` (which is faster, but cannot be installed in all platforms).

  <br/><br/>